mimran1980/rusteron_gsr/docs/aws-eks-dpdk-ena-runbook.md

   it; the script verifies the resulting `EnaSrdSpecification`.
 The acceptance gate keeps it OFF unless it delivers a ≥5% median-p99 improvement at every message size with no throughput regression.
-- **Never rebind secondaries to the kernel driver** for the kernel baseline — the primary ENA is the kernel-UDP path.
-Rebinding would also destroy the DPDK pair until the next bootstrap.
+- **The §12.1 kernel baseline temporarily returns the secondaries to the kernel `ena` driver**, which the acceptance script does and then restores to `vfio-pci` (same driver_override + probe path the bootstrap uses).
+If the acceptance run fails during the kernel baseline, restore the pair by re-running the node bootstrap (it is idempotent).
+The primary ENA remains the §13.2 rollback path and is never touched.
 - **Fragments**: the DPDK path never fragments (DF + MTU enforced in the DPDK transmit path, unit-tested).
 The kernel-UDP side is checked with tcpdump during acceptance; any `frag` capture fails the run.